The River Runs North

 Just upstream from Hot Springs is the section of the river with the most rapids, providing excellent whitewater rafting and paddling.
 Many sections of the river offer enjoyable recreational activities.

 The French Broad is a free-flowing river.
 The amount of water in the river varies with the season and the amount of local rainfall.
-The watershed covers a total of around 2800 square miles.
-There are periodic floods with the most devastating recorded flood being in 1916.
+The watershed covers approximately 2800 square miles.
+There are periodic floods, with the most devastating recorded flood being in 1916.

 Abundance of Wildlife and Fish

 There is plenty of wildlife in and around the river.
-The French Broad river watershed is home to many endangered species, including the Appalachian Elktoe mussel and the Bog Turtle.
-Great Blue herons, Canada Geese and Bald Eagles are some of the birds that are seen quite frequently on the river.
-Critters that are frequently seen include Beavers and Deer, with River Otters and Bear being more uncommon.
+The French Broad river watershed is home to many endangered species, including the Appalachian Elktoe Mussel and the Bog Turtle.
+Great Blue Herons, Canada Geese and Bald Eagles are some of the frequently seen birds.
+Beavers and Deer abound, while River Otter and Bear sightings are more uncommon.

-There are many good trout streams that flow into the French broad, including the Big Laurel which is several miles outside of Hot Springs.
-Fish that are commonly caught in the French Broad river include, Catfish, Small Mouth Bass, and Muskie.
+There are excellent trout streams that flow into the French broad, such as the Big Laurel near Hot Springs.
+Fish that are commonly caught in the French Broad include Catfish, Small Mouth Bass, and Muskie.